-Meal replacements are used to replace foods usually consumed at one or more meals with the intent to reduce daily energy intake to help with weight loss or weight maintenance following weight loss.
-It is a crowded marketplace with no end of portion-controlled meals, soups, shakes and bars to choose from.
+Meal replacements come in many forms – from portion-controlled meals, soups to shakes and bars.
+Meal replacements are used to replace foods at one or more meals with the intent to reduce daily energy intake to help with weight loss or weight maintenance following weight loss.
+When it comes to meal replacements, we’re spoilt for choice, with no end of portion-controlled meals, soups, shakes and bars to choose from.

 Twenty-three randomised-controlled weight loss trials were analysed that compared meal replacements used for one year against an alternative diet.